zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sat Nov 02 2024
+Last update on Sun Nov 03 2024

-**60 day before 2025 ⏱** days before new years
+**59 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with love, by Zbot ❤️
+🤖 This README.md is updated with hate, by Zbot ❤️
 </section>